Alpha Nu Multicultural Sorority Incorporated (AN)

 Pacific Islanders Club (PIC)

-The purpose of the Pacific Islanders Club is to address issues concerning Pacific Islander students, educate people about our culture and traditions, help recruit, retain, and graduate Pacific Islander students.
-We strive to welcome new Pacific Islander Students and provide them a forum where they can openly express their thoughts while offering them moral support and peer guidance.
-Although we are primarily comprised of students from the Pacific Islands, we welcome and encourage all students to participate.
+The purpose of our club is to address issues concerning those of Pacific Island backgrounds, educate people about our cultures and traditions, as well as recruit, retain, and graduate our fellow Pacific Islanders.
+We strive to welcome new PI students to WSU and provide a forum where they can openly express their thoughts while offering them moral support and peer guidance.
+Although we are primarily comprised of students from the Pacific Islands, we encourage everyone to participate.
+We welcome all students, staff, faculty, and members of the Pullman community to join us and learn about our beautiful cultures represented here at Washington State University.

 Mitamitaga O Samoa (MOS)